Perseverance Tale â Horn and Blood - I

 Structure of Play

-Horn and Blood is designed to be seasonal and cyclical, echoing the rhythm of life on the plains – planting, growing, branding, harvesting, grieving, enduring.
-It's not a campaign about a single protagonist, but about a family, a clan, and the land that binds them.
-Characters rise, fall, age, and die – but the ranch endures.
+Horn and Blood is designed to be seasonal and cyclical, echoing the rhythm of life on the plains: planting, growing, branding, harvesting, grieving, enduring.
+It's not a campaign about a single protagonist; it's about a family, a clan, and the land that binds them.
+Characters rise, fall, and die; the ranch endures.

 Generational Play: The Clan Is the Character